mclevey/CV/cv_mclevey.md

 # Conference Presentations

 \ind August 2016 Vanina Leschziner, John McLevey, and Neil McLaughlin.
 "The American Fame Game: Academic Status and Public Renown in Post-War Social Sciences."
-Accepted for presentation at the Annual Meetings of the American Sociological Association, Section on Science, Knowledge, and Technology session, Seattle, WA.
+Presented at the Annual Meetings of the American Sociological Association, Section on Science, Knowledge, and Technology session, Seattle, WA.

 \ind May 2016 "Expertise and Experience in Dynamic Social Networks: Developing A Co-evolution Model for SEE."
-Accepted for presentation at [SEESHOP 9](http://www.cf.ac.uk/socsi/contactsandpeople/harrycollins/expertise-project/seeshophome.html) (Studies of Expertise and Experience), Cardiff Wales, UK.
+Presented at [SEESHOP 9](http://www.cf.ac.uk/socsi/contactsandpeople/harrycollins/expertise-project/seeshophome.html) (Studies of Expertise and Experience), Cardiff Wales, UK.

 \ind April 2016 Kirsten Wright, Owen Gallupe, and John McLevey.
 "DrugAgent: Measuring the Effect of Restrictive Deterrence on the Resilience of Agent Based Drug Markets."
 Presented at the [Fields Institute](https://www.ineteconomics.org/community/events/complexity-for-new-economic-thinking) "YSI Complexity and Economics Workshop."
 Toronto, ON, Canada.